Join as a cadet

 It's important to know that we're not a recruiting organisation for the Services (but it's great if you decide you want to join later on).
 We're not interested in anything but you and your potential, and will help you get the most from your experience as a cadet.

 Worried about fitting in?
 Equality is a central part of the Air Cadets’ ethic.
-The cadet experience is open to everyone, so whatever your nationality, background or ability, whether you're male or female, if you're between 13, or aged 12 if you're already in year 8 or equivalent at scool, and 17 years old you can join us.
+The cadet experience is open to everyone, so whatever your nationality, background or ability, whether you're male or female, if you're between 13, or at age 12 when beginning school year 8 (England & Wales), S2 (Scotland) Yr 9 (Northern Ireland) and 17 years old you can join us.

 The maximum age for entry is 17 years old, therefore you can request to join us anytime between your 12th and 17th birthday.
 If you are above that age group and still want to enjoy all of our activities and more, you could join as a volunteer.
 Find out more on in our Volunteer Section.